 Babbel is a language-learning site that offers beginner to advanced level instruction across multiple languages.
 This platform was developed by a team of over 100 language experts from more than 40 nations around the world.
 A research study by City University of New York (CUNY) found that with Babbel, students could learn a semester's worth of Spanish in just three weeks.
 The trip was a couple of months away so I hoped I'd be able to pick up some Spanish by then.
 I had my work cut out for me, but I was up for the challenge.

-Every morning on the train to work, I cued up a lesson and would sometimes complete another one in the evening while getting ready for bed.
+Every morning before I hopped on my computer for work, I cued up a lesson.
+I would sometimes complete another one in the evening while getting ready for bed from my phone.
 The lessons are broken down into small, digestible segments so they aren't overwhelming or boring.
 I even found myself listening to their original podcasts, and playing addictive games that gave me multiple ways to immerse myself in my new language.
 Spending anywhere from 10-30 minutes per day practicing helped build the excitement for my trip and I could actually feel myself improving.
 I supplemented the lessons with Babbel's live classes with real teachers.
 There were hundreds of classes offered so I picked a few on days and times that worked best for my schedule.
 The classes were small with no more than 6 people max, so I was able to practice what I learned.